filippodanesi/SERP-Secrets-CMS/src/content/blog/how-to-create-helpful-content-after-hcu.md

 ## What Does Google Mean by "Helpful Content"?

+Creating quality content requires a **well-defined strategy** that balances user needs with **technical SEO** requirements.
+Let's discover together the key elements for producing content that Google considers truly useful.

 ### Content Created for People, Not Search Engines

 Google prioritizes content that serves people over search engines.
 This approach, known as **"people-first content,"** encourages publishers to prioritize searchers' needs rather than simply ranking first.